rmarren1/dash-components-archetype/README.md

 and test configuration, as well as development scripts and a convenient way to generate a new component suite project with all the necessary boilerplate.

+:mega: **Component authors**: Subscribe to https://github.com/plotly/dash-components-archetype/issues/40 to be notified of **breaking changes**.

 ## Generating a component suite project

 ```sh